SKelem/lah-cert-positions-guide/source/check-in.md

 * When there is a shift change, turn all Check-In team materials over to your replacement AND provide them with any information they will need to successfully perform their duties.

+## Demobilization

 * During demobilization, ensure all copies of messages \(incoming & outgoing\) are turned over to the Demobilization team so the documents can be filed in the ARK for documentation purposes and future use by Finance.

-* Replace your vest and supply items in the CERT Check-In team zip lock bag, place the bag in the Check-In team plastic bin and return the bin to the Demobilization team. **REPLENISH ALL ITEMS \(SUPPLIES, FORMS, ETC.\) FROM THE ARK SUPPLIES TO ENSURE THE CHECK-IN TEAM PLASTIC BIN CAN IMMEDIATELY BE USED FOR ANOTHER INCIDIENT, IF NECESSARY.**
+* Replace your vest and supply items in the CERT Check-In team zip lock bag, place the bag in the Check-In team plastic bin and return the bin to the Demobilization team. **REPLENISH ALL ITEMS \(SUPPLIES, FORMS, ETC.\) FROM THE ARK SUPPLIES TO ENSURE THE CHECK-IN TEAM PLASTIC BIN CAN IMMEDIATELY BE USED FOR ANOTHER INCIDENT, IF NECESSARY.**

 ## Questions that may be asked